LeonidYutlin/RPGLang/README.md

 # RPGLang

-RPGLang - esoteric programming language that uses a brand new paradigm - Team Oriented Programming™ (TOP for short).
+RPGLang - an esoteric imperative compiled programming language that uses a brand new paradigm - Team Oriented Programming™ (TOP for short).
 In RPGLang the programmer is not a lonely coder, but instead a player managing a group of adventurers.
-Each of these adventurers has an RPG class (mage, warlock, priest, warrior) that dictates strengths and weaknesses, what they can and cannot do.
+Each of these adventurers has an RPG class (mage, warlock, priest, warrior) that dictates their strengths and weaknesses, what they can and cannot do.
 The programmer must switch between these characters in order to build a cohesive programm.

 ## Useful Resources